life-at-the-frontier/validation-exercise/private-docs/report/report.md

 Studies using algorithms to detect community boundaries have found that these boundaries are associated with more or less crime/ public disorder.
 Legewie and Schaeffer @legewieContestedBoundariesExplaining2016 use an edge detection algorithm from image processing whilst Dean et al. @deanFrontiersResidentialSegregation2019 chose borders based on a Bayesian statistical model.
 However, neither study validated their algorithm nor described how they picked most of the tuning parameters in their model.

-[Insert Aneta's review]

 ## Rationale for a trial
 The need for external validation of the results of algorithms is well accepted in fields like machine learning.
 Similarly, the validation of measurement instruments is commonplace in psychology.
-The lack of external validation leads to misleading results as well as a range of scientific issues ranging from measurement error to fundamental scientific issues such as a lack of falsifiability.
+The lack of external validation leads to misleading results as well as a range of scientific issues ranging from measurement error to fundamental scientific issues such as a lack of testable hypotheses.
 This trial will establish an evidence base for the external validity of these detection algorithms starting with the sharp border detection algorithm in Dean et al. @deanFrontiersResidentialSegregation2019.
 The measure of sharpness is based on the proportion of foreign-born residents on either side of a border in 2011.
 Sharper borders are theorised to indicate the location of strong community borders or social frontiers.

 The main claim behind boundary detection studies is that these boundaries can be detected using secondary data analysis (@legewieContestedBoundariesExplaining2016, @deanFrontiersResidentialSegregation2019).
 The same studies will implicitly or explicitly claim that these community boundaries are at least noticeable to people in the local area. [insert list quotes].